Last Updated on June, 2025

 However, note that you need at least ½ acre to create a fence.

 You will also get notifications when your collar’s battery is about to die.
-Yes, completely forgot about forest mode and off-grid mode.

 Forest mode in the new SpotOn is top-notch, when enabled, it improves the GPS performance while you’re in areas with a lot of buildings, walls and trees.
 The performance boost is noticeable, mainly if you compare with it turned off.